-Venice Italy is another great "don't miss" cities in Italy, but again, one where numerous incidents of pickpocket incidents committed against travelers.
+Venice Italy is another great "don't miss" city in Italy, but where pickpockets prey on tourists committed against travelers.
 Like tourists, pickpockets love Venice too.

 Venice is an unusual city of waterways instead of roadways.
 It can be incredibly romantic and relaxing, but flooding is not the only danger in Venice.

 Areas with reported incidence of theft include: Piazza di San Marco, Academia Museum, the Rialto Bridge, and smaller crowded bridges.
 (The common factor here is crowds).

-When a young man in his teens is close in vicinity to you, and he creates a sudden distraction such as asking directions, accidentally spilling food on you, or even partaking in a heated argument, this is strong indication that the young man is indeed trying to divert your attention towards him so someone else can steal from you while you're attention is off of your possesions.
+Distractions: Example a young man or wowan in close vicinity to you creates a sudden distraction such as asking directions, accidentally spilling food on you, or even partaking in a heated argument, this is strong indication that the young man is indeed trying to divert your attention towards him so someone else can steal from you while you're attention is off of your possesions.

-In Venice, there are a variety of skilled Venetian pickpockets.
-Some of which are very bold and known as a “Back-Pocketer.”
-This type of pickpocket is able to easily free wallets from tourists’ back pockets by making a small cut on the rear pocket (and sometimes front pocket in very tight congested locations) with a box cutter, causing the tourist's wallet to fall into the pickpocket's hands.
+In Venice, “Back-Pocketers.” frequently target tourists This type of pickpocket is able to easily free wallets from tourists’ back pockets by making a small cut on the rear pocket (and sometimes front pocket in very tight congested locations) with a box cutter, causing the tourist's wallet to fall into the pickpocket's hands.

 Pickpocket Scams on Venice Water Bus or also know as Vaporetto

 Since the canals are the main transportation in Venice, many travelers use water taxis as transportation.
 These water taxis are known by several names including public boats, water bus, or in Italian - "Il Vaporetto" or "Motoscafi."
 While these boats run almost constantly, the Vaporetto is usually overcrowded and people are jammed on like sardines, which is why it favored by pickpockets.
 The pickpockets know tourists love to ride on these boats.
 So pickpockets too love the boats.